linuxserver/docker-documentation/README.md

 # Introduction

 Welcome to the home of the LinuxServer.io documentation!
-It is our goal to ensure that all of our images are properly documented with all of the relevant information in order to help our users get started.
-As well as individual set up guides for each of our images, there is also general information pertaining to the running of Docker containers, and best practices.
+It is our goal to ensure that all of our images are properly documented with all of the relevant information, in order to help our users get started.
+In addition to individual set up guides for each image, there is also general information, and best practices, pertaining to running Docker containers.

 ## Want to get hold of the team?